Anxiety is very difficult to treat and there are few medicinal options. Where does CBD stand?

 Big Pharma Might Not Have An Anxiety Cure

-One of the major drives for the field of anxiety therapeutics comes from the fact that the pharmacological management of anxiety disorders remains problematic, leading to very poor control rates; and an estimated 30% of the population suffering from anxiety disorders.
+One of the major drives for the field of anxiety therapeutics comes from the fact that the pharmacological management of anxiety disorders remains problematic, leading to very poor control rates; and an estimated 30 percent of the population suffering from anxiety disorders.

 There is strong evidence that CBD may be able to fill this void.
 And, it is supported by another study involving patients with social anxiety disorder, all of which were university students either in their late teens or early 20s.
 Here the investigators opted to test the efficacy of CBD in reliving anxiety using the simulated public speaking test, which is an experimental model for the induction of anxiety.